FedassaMeg/calculator/README.md

 # calculator
-a simple calculator for The Odin Project
+a simple calculator for The Odin Project.